Get Started

 Catholic portfolios are driven by more than the relentless pursuit of money.

 Maximizing the return on investment and building wealth are important goals for Catholic portfolios.
-Summit’s Catholic funds have a history of outperforming non-Catholic funds.
+Our Catholic portfolios have a history of outperforming their benchmarks and the competition.
 But that’s not what sets us apart.
 Our portfolios aim to create positive change in the world.
 The equities we choose scrupulously avoid companies involved in morally evil activities, as the USCCB guidelines state.

 You can be sure your investment dollars will never fund an activity contrary to the Catholic moral law.

-More than just avoiding problematic investments, Summit actively works to bring the light of Christ to the financial world.
-We engage in high-level advocacy work to engage and change corporate practices.
+More than just avoiding problematic investments, Catholic Investment Strategies actively works to bring the light of Christ to the financial world.
+We sponsor high-level advocacy work to engage and change corporate practices.
 Because of our advocacy work, a major healthcare operation stopped providing abortions.
 Children are no longer forced to pick cotton for use by Fortune 500 companies.
 The world is a better place because of our high impact Catholic investment practices.

 Our Catholic Financial Advisors Ensure Your Money Never Supports the Following: